How can DevOps metrics help managers make an impact and implement change?

 Eagle-eyed readers will have noticed that this is the sixth metric in our Top 5 DevOps metrics guide, but we’ve included it as it’s another key DevOps KPI that really shouldn’t be left out.

 Indeed, Build Failure Rate is an extremely helpful DevOps metric as it identifies the percentage of workflows which fail and the overall risk this poses to development.

-As such it helps track and manage a significant source of risk both in day to day development and responding to incidents due to the delays.
+As such, Build Failure Rate helps track and manage a significant source of risk both in day-to-day development and responding to incidents due to delays.
 Taking all your workflows over a period it calculates the percentage that ended in failure.

 Plandek works by mining data from toolsets used by delivery teams (such as Jira, Git, CI/CD tools and Slack), to provide end-to-end delivery metrics/analytics to optimise software delivery predictability, risk management and process improvement.

 Plandek is a global leader in this fast-growing field, recognised by Gartner as a top nine global vendor in their DevOps Value Stream Management Market Guide (published in Sept 2020).

 Plandek is based in London and works with clients globally to apply predictive data analytics and machine learning to deliver software more effectively.